 You must register for VAT when your turnover for the previous 12 months has gone over a specific limit – called the ‘VAT threshold’.
-This is currently, fixed at £82,000, for the period of 2015/2016.
+This is currently, fixed at £85,000, from 01st January 2021.
 You must register for VAT if your revenue has reached this threshold or if you believe your turnover will soon go over this limit.

 Some business choose to voluntary register for VAT even though they do not reach the threshold limit as they feel it gives their business a professional image.

 VAT registered businesses have a responsibility of keeping adequate records detailing the output and input VAT and supported by VAT invoices.